alexcwarren/image-manager/README.md

-# jpg-to-png-converter
+# image-manager
-Recursively convert all JPG files to PNGs in a given directory (including its sub-directories).
+- Covert JPGs to PNGs
+- Round corners of images